-20.A.
-23.d.
-Inquiry or Investigation After Report of Violation - In addition to any provision related to reporting stated in other sections of this rule, a report of a violation of an employee conduct policy may result in an initial inquiry investigation by the Administrative Authority or the Human Resources Division., and if warranted, a full investigation.
-The initial report may be written or oral, and should include as many details as possible, including listing any parties involved and any witnesses.
+20.A.2.d.
+Investigation After Report of Violation - In addition to any provision related to reporting stated in other sections of this rule, a report of a violation of an employee conduct policy may result in an investigation by the Administrative Authority or the Human Resources Division.

-20.A.42.e.
-Retaliation -

-The Judicial Department will not tolerate retaliation, which is a serious violation of Rule 20.
+20.A.2.e.
+Retaliation - The Judicial Department will not tolerate retaliation, which is a serious violation of Rule 20.
 Retaliation can refer to a variety of behaviors designed to punish another in the workplace who has harmed them or who they believe has harmed them.
-Such behaviors can include but are not limited to firing an employee in retaliation for filing a complaint, demoting an employee in retaliation for reporting harassment or reducing an employee's hours in retaliation for speaking out about working conditions.
+Such behaviors can include but are not limited to firing an employee in retaliation for filing a complaint, demoting an employee in retaliation for reporting harassment, or reducing an employee's hours in retaliation for speaking out about working conditions.
 Reasonable supervision by a supervisor is not retaliation.

 Retaliation is prohibited against any individual who has filed a report or complaint, witnessed a violation of any policy listed herein, and/or assisted or participated in any manner in an investigation, proceeding, or hearing pursuant to a policy or provision of this Rule 20.
 Any employee who believes they have been retaliated against under this policy should submit a report pursuant to Rule 20.A.2.f.
 Any act of retaliation may result in appropriate corrective or disciplinary action, which may include termination of employment.
-Retaliation is a serious violation of Rule 20.
-Retaliation against any individual who has filed a report or complaint, witnessed a violation of any policy listed herein, and/or assisted or participated in any manner in an investigation/inquiry, proceeding, or hearing pursuant to a policy or provision of Rule 20 will not be tolerated.
-Reports of retaliation are taken seriously and may be the subject of a separate investigation.
-Any act of retaliation may result in appropriate corrective or disciplinary action, which may include termination of employment.

 20.A.2.f.
-20.B.3.
 Complaint Procedure

-20.BA.2.3.af.i.
-Reporting - Any violation or appearance of violation of this policy of any part of Rule 20 shall be promptly reported to any of the following individuals for filing a report: the person's own supervisor or any other supervisor; the Court Executive; the Chief Probation Officer; Chief Judge of the District, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.
+20.A.2.f.i.
+Reporting - Any violation or appearance of violation of any part of Rule 20 shall be promptly reported to any of the following individuals for filing a report: the person's own supervisor or any other supervisor; the Court Executive; the Chief Probation Officer; Chief Judge of the District, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.

-Employees with supervisory responsibilities who become aware of violations or appearance of violation of this policy shall report the matter within 3 business days of learning of the violation to the Court Executive, the Chief Probation Officer, the Chief Judge of District, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.
+Employees with supervisory responsibilities who become aware of violations or appearance of violation of this policy shall report the matter within 3 business days of learning of the violation to the Court Executive, the Chief Probation Officer, the Chief Judge of the District, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office.

-20.B.3.bA.2.f.ii.
+20.A.2.f.ii.
 Form of the Report - The initial report may be either written or verbal.
-Written reports should include the date, time, location, and a description of the event or behavior complained of, and well as -the names of the parties involved and of any witnesses.
+Written reports should include the date, time, location, and a description of the event or behavior complained of, as well as the names of the parties involved and any witnesses.
 A written report should be signed by the complaining party ("complainant").
-The recipient of a report, written or verbal, must provide copies of, or a summary of, the report (marked personal and confidential) to
+The recipient of a report, written or verbal, must provide copies of, or a summary of, the report (marked personal and confidential) to:

--1) the Chief Judge, Court Executive, or Chief Probation Officer, and/or 2) to the Human Resources Division of the State Court Administrator's Office.
+the Chief Judge, Court Executive, or Chief Probation Officer; and/or the Human Resources Division of the State Court Administrator's Office.